// Charleston SC Inshore Fishing

 No minimum size, no bag limit.
 Saltwater fishing license required.
 Verify at scdnr.sc.gov.
 Most jack crevalle are released due to strong-flavored flesh.

-Bait: Any fast-moving lure that mimics fleeing bait works during a blitz.
-A 1 oz chrome spoon retrieved as fast as possible is the most reliable surface lure for blitzing jacks.
+Any fast-moving lure that mimics fleeing bait works during a blitz.

-Technique: The standard approach: locate the blitz (look for diving birds and surface spray), position the boat 100 yards downwind or downtide from the action, and cast into the leading edge of the school.
-Retrieve as fast as you can turn the reel handle.
+The standard approach: locate the blitz (look for diving birds and surface spray), position the boat 100 yards downwind or downtide from the action, and cast into the leading edge of the school.

 Charleston, SC inshore activity by month